pypeit/PypeIt/doc/calibrations/master_tilts.rst

 This QA examines the residuals of (tilt position - model) as a function of spatial offset along the slit.
-Here is an example from `shane_kast_red`:
+Here is an example from ``shane_kast_red``:

 .. image:: ../figures/arc_tilts_spat.png

-One hopes to see small residuals and without any substantial spatial dependence.
-But, it is comment for there to be significant residuals at the edges of the slit
+One hopes to see small residuals without any substantial spatial dependence.
+But, it is common for there to be significant residuals at the edges of the slit
 (as in this example).